Cuprate/old_book/src/cuprate/database/monerod/monerod_database.md

 *If at this state you're lost, you might want to go check the Monero documentation.
 Speificly the Blockchain part*

-### BlockchainDB Abstraction
+### BlockchainDB Interface

-Any database implementation in monerod is based on the C++ object **BlockchainDB** (see `blockchain_db/blockchain_db.h|.cpp`).
+Any database implementation in monerod is based on the C++ class **BlockchainDB** (see `blockchain_db/blockchain_db.h|.cpp`).
 Any database engine can be used in Monerod as long as it implement the private member of BlockchainDB, giving to the rest of the node a variety of useful functions.
 Here's the description from monerod of BlockchainDB:

 ```cpp